wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 ### Test the API

 Your user needs authenticating to test these new endpoints.
-So first, make sure you get your JWT token by sending a `POST` request to `http://localhost:8080/api/login_check` with your fixtured users credentials.
+First, make sure you get your JWT token by sending a `POST` request to `http://localhost:8080/api/login_check` with your fixtured users credentials.

 Once you've copied your JWT, update the type to be a `GET` request and the URL to be `http://localhost:8080/api/alerts`.
 You need to provide a header with the key `Authorisation` and the value as `Bearer <JWT>` replacing `<JWT>` with your token.